zvtoth/zvtoth.github.io/2_teaching/Contemplation.md

 F Rosen.
 "Contemplation and Virtue in Plato." _Religious Studies_ 16 (1980):85–95.

+Martha Nussbaum. "'This story isn't true': Madness, Reason, and Recantation in the _Phaedrus_."
+In: Nussbaum, _The Fragility of Goodness_.
+Cambridge: Cambridge University Presss (1986), 200--233.

 Suzanne Obdrzalek.
 "Contemplation and self-mastery in Plato's Phaedrus."
 In Brad Inwood (ed.), _Oxford Studies in Ancient Philosophy_.
 Oxford: Oxford University Press, 2012.

 Kevin Hart.
 "Contemplation: Beyond and behind." _Sophia_ 48 (2009):435–459.